moamedantar8-a11y/MK-CREATIVE-Agency/README.md

                 faq_a2: "We always look for passion, strong skills, and commitment to developing digital and technical projects professionally.",
                 faq_q3: "How is communication handled after submitting the form?",
                 faq_a3: "The submitted data is carefully reviewed, and accepted candidates are contacted through available communication channels.",
+                faq_q4: "What technologies and languages are used in developing agency projects?",
+                faq_a4: "We rely on modern web technologies and languages such as HTML5, CSS3, JavaScript, alongside advanced tools and databases to ensure fast and secure project performance.",
+                faq_q5: "Does the agency offer tailored services for startups and content creators?",
+                faq_a5: "Yes, we provide solutions and packages specifically designed to suit the needs of startups, developers, and digital content creators to help them grow and expand rapidly.",
+                faq_q6: "How can I stay updated with the agency's latest news and projects?",
+                faq_a6: "You can follow us on our official LinkedIn page, join our Discord community, or subscribe to the weekly newsletter to stay informed.",
                 news_title: "Join MK Creative Agency Newsletters",
                 news_desc: "Get the latest updates, tech reports, and exclusive offers directly in your inbox weekly.",
                 news_placeholder: "Enter your email here...",